Lyndon B. Johnson: Facts and Major Accomplishments

 There was also the Higher Education Act of 1965 which provided assistance to lower income students.
 Other educational initiatives that fell under his Great Society program included: the Public Broadcasting Act; the National Endowment for the Humanities; and the National Endowment for the Arts.

-Other accomplishments by President Lyndon B. Johnson
+Other Notable Achievements of President Lyndon B. Johnson

 - He passed the Civil Rights Act of 1968 to grant equitable housing opportunities to all Americans regardless of race, creed, or national origin.

 - LBJ passed the Fair Housing Act in 1968